fmtlib/fmt/doc/index.rst

 Overview
 ========

-**fmt** is an open-source formatting library.
-It can be used as a fast and safe alternative to printf and IOStreams.
+**{fmt}** is an open-source formatting library providing a fast and safe alternative to C stdio and C++ iostreams.

 .. raw:: html

    <div class="panel panel-default">
      <div class="panel-heading">What users say:</div>
      <div class="panel-body">
        Thanks for creating this library.
-It’s been a hole in C++ for a long time.
-I’ve used both boost::format and loki::SPrintf, and neither felt like the right answer.
+It’s been a hole in C++ for aa long time.
+I’ve used both <code>boost::format</code> and
+       <code>loki::SPrintf</code>, and neither felt like the right answer.
        This does.
      </div>
    </div>